Close

 Environment

-At the same time as HVP set our own high standard, our operations are monitored by local shires.
-We also interact regularly with water catchment management authorities, the Environment Protection Authority (EPA) and the Victorian state government departments.
+At the same time as HVP set our own high standard, our operations are monitored by local councils who are the regulator for Victoria’s Code of Practice for Timber Production 2014.
+We also interact regularly with catchment management authorities, the Environment Protection Authority (EPA) and state and federal government departments.

 Conservation

 Around 70 per cent of HVP’s total landholdings are sustainably-managed plantations.
 As a matter of policy and practice HVP does not harvest native forest.
-The company maintains the remaining 30 per cent of its holdings for plantation protection, conservation and other community values.
+The company maintains the remaining 30 per cent of our holdings for conservation and other community values.

 HVP also conducted a series of fauna surveys at locations across the estate to add further to our knowledge and understanding of biodiversity on company land.

-The fauna surveys are linked to a significant native vegetation mapping project which HVP has undertaken across its entire estate.
-The project identifies Ecological Vegetation Classes (EVCs), dominant species, age structure and disturbance history.
+The fauna surveys are linked to native vegetation mapping which HVP has undertaken across our entire estate.
+This mapping identifies Ecological Vegetation Classes (EVCs), dominant species, age structure and disturbance history.

-Data gathered from the mapping will help to ensure that the we have the most complete knowledge of, and best protection plans for our custodial native vegetation.
-In the Strzelecki Ranges, HVP has set aside almost half of its land from timber production, managing this native forest for conservation.
+Data gathered from the mapping helps to ensure that the we have the most complete knowledge of, and best protection plans for native vegetation.
+In the Strzelecki Ranges, HVP has set aside almost half of the estate for conservation.

 Cores & Links